arzaman/smartPID/Libraries/README.md

 # Libraries

-this folder contains the libraries used by arduino IDE and should be installed inside the local libraries folder
+this folder contains the libraries used by arduino IDE and should be unzipped inside the local libraries folder